alexziskind1/workshop/docs/chapters/chapter3.md

 <div class="exercise-end"></div>

-### NativeScript UI
+### NativeScript UI Library

 NativeScript comes with an additional `FREE` UI library called [NativeScript UI](https://www.nativescript.org/ui-for-nativescript) it comes with a set of great components like: ListView, SideDrawer, Calendar, DataForm, Gauges and AutoComplete.

 You can find the Angular Docs for these components [here](http://docs.telerik.com/devtools/nativescript-ui/Controls/Angular/overview)

-#### Using NativeScript UI to a project
+#### Adding NativeScript UI to a project

 For today we will focus on one of the components [DataForm](http://docs.telerik.com/devtools/nativescript-ui/Controls/Angular/DataForm/dataform-overview).

-You `nativescript-ui-dataform` should already be installed in the project.
-So, there is no need to run a separate npm install.
+The `nativescript-ui-dataform` package should already be installed in the project, so there is no need to run a separate npm install.

 It allows you to construct nice looking entry forms with all the styling and eye pleasing UX purely through configuration.